oparker7/gg3/README.md

 ## Overview

+## Venv and jupyter kernel setup

+To create and enter venv: Open a PowerShell terminal in VS code and run .\setup_venv.ps1

+Select this Kernel in any jupyter notebooks to ensure dependencies.

 ## Credit

 Source code for this repo was provided by Yashar Ahmadian and can be found at https://github.com/ahmadianlab/gg3_nda/tree/main